auggieyd/dbesslnc2.0/data_curated/readme.md

 1. Filter variants in `variant_summary.txt`.
 Firstly, the `Assembly` field should be `GRCh38`.
 Secondly, retain variants with at least one star and without conflicts.
 Finally, filter out variants that do not appear in the `clinvar_20240603.vcf` file.
 (Script: `/clinvar_map/variants/left-shift/pre_process.py`)
 2. Obtain the variant length from `ClinVarVCVRelease_2024-09.xml`.
 (Script: `/clinvar_map/variants/left-shift/get_length_xml.py`)
 3. Filter out variants longer than 100bp and calculate the left-shift coordinates for the variants.
 (Script: `/clinvar_map/variants/left-shift/after_process.py`)
+4. Find out the lethal and life-threatening phenotypes according to the filtering rules.
+(Script:`/clinvar_map/phenotype/phenotype_screen.py`)
 #### Merge reference lncRNAs

 1. Merge lncRNAs from NONCODEv6 and LncBookv2.0